Diemtigen, wooden Doric columns, houses, agriculture and nature park

 Most villages in Switzerland display one or more historical, cultural, architectural or natural attractions.
 Diemtigen (canton of Bern) has all four.

-Diemtigen is derived from ‘Thenno’, ‘Thietmar’, or “Diemo,” an Alemannic name.
+Diemtigen is derived from the Alemannic names ‘Thenno’, ‘Thietmar’, or ‘Diemo’.
 A document from 1257 mentions the village as belonging to the Bishop of Sitten, who transferred the castle (castrum) of Diemtigen to the Count of Kyburg that year.
 Bern acquired the region and the village in 1439.

-Today, the municipality of Diemtigen, which borders the Simmental, consists of the villages of Oey (administrative centre), Diemtigen, Bächlen, Horben, Riedern, Entschwil, Zwischenflüh and Schwenden.
+Today, the municipality of Diemtigen, which borders the Simmental, comprises the villages of Oey (administrative centre), Diemtigen, Bächlen, Horben, Riedern, Entschwil, Zwischenflüh, and Schwenden.

 Oey and the river Chirel

-This Greek influence is evident, among other things, in the Doric columns of a residential house, perhaps the only wooden columns in the world.
-In any case, this house, too, shows centuries-old timber-framed construction.
+This Greek influence is evident, among other things, in the Doric columns of a residential house, which may be the only wooden columns in the world.
+In any case, this house also features centuries-old timber-framed construction.

 Therefore, it is with good reason that the Schweizer Heimatschutz’s Wakkerpreis was awarded to this village in 1986.
-The monumental wooden houses and farms result from centuries-old Simmental building culture, wood processing, craftsmanship, and care for heritage.
+The monumental wooden houses and farms are a testament to centuries-old Simmental building culture, wood processing, craftsmanship, and a reverence for heritage.

 The Niklaus chapel